Sheco/dotfiles/README.md

 ## mise

-First and foremost, I install this package manager following the instructions from [their website](https://mise.jdx.dev/getting-started.html)
+First and foremost, I install this package manager, `mise`, following the instructions from [their website](https://mise.jdx.dev/getting-started.html)

 I then install the software I use: